 |

-In Part 2, Oil Wars or Adaptation, we'll present two very different scenarios for moving forward into the post-petroleum world.
+In Part 2 of this series, we present two very different scenarios for moving forward into the post-petroleum world: US Oil Wars or Adaptation.

 Know someone who might find this peak oil article interesting?
 Please send it to them